-{Editor's note (2014-11): SDP example is not yet mature …}
+'The combination of "bundling of audio and video" and separate IP connection endpoints for audio and video isn't a contradiction (in the SDP offer).
+When the SDP answerer doesn't support bundling then just all bundle related SDP ("a=group:BUNDLE" and "a=mid:") would be ignored and media type individual IP connections would be used.
+When the SDP answerer supports bundling then the first IP connection would be shared by both media components.

+Proceeding of evaluation:

 The 2nd SDP offer example should be more suitable for the demonstration of ALTC support by H.248 entities due to variety of IP interfaces, alternatives, transport multiplexing and RTCP port allocation options.

 It has to be noted that the typical ICE functionality (as part of WebRTC call control signalling) is not considered here.
 There would not be any added value, see see clause 4.2.3/[IETF RFC 6947] "Interaction with ICE".